Home > Dental > Dental insurance in Pennsylvania

 Which insurers offer dental coverage through the Pennsylvania marketplace?

-In 2024, seven insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in Pennsylvania.
-These are dental plans that are not included with a medical plan and must be purchased separately.
+In 2025, eight insurers offers stand-alone individual/family dental coverage through the health insurance marketplace in Pennsylvania.4 These are dental plans that are not included with a medical plan and must be purchased separately.*

 This coverage can be purchased through Pennie during open enrollment (November 1 to January 15) or during a special enrollment period triggered by a qualifying life event.
 Exchange-certified stand-alone dental plans are compliant with the ACA’s rules for pediatric dental coverage.